Utilize our gap analysis templates to identify and close gaps in your business strategy for optimal growth.

 3. How are we going to close the gap?

-Conducting a gap analysis can help you improve your business efficiency, your product, and your profitability by allowing you to pinpoint “gaps” present in your company.
+Conducting this strategic analysis can help you improve your business efficiency, your product, and your profitability by allowing you to pinpoint “gaps” present in your company.
 Once it’s complete, you’ll be able to better focus your resources and energy on those identified areas in order to improve them.

 A gap analysis template visualizes the difference between reality and target for your organization, making it easy to show employees where there is still room to grow.
 It is a great way to visual your data and show where your organization is struggling and thriving.